perryOnCrack/perryoncrack.github.io/apps/rez.md

     - Compact app item style
 - More notification style in app info menu
 - Other translation support
-- Huge rewrite/refactor of the widget space (it's rotten spaghetti in there)
 - App list scrollbar
     - Waiting for the official Jetpack Compose implementation